 Addison Central School District is committed to providing quality instruction for all students and does so by employing the most qualified individuals to teach and support each student in the classroom.
-If you would like to receive more information regarding Title I and ESSA, please contact the School Business Administrator at 607-359-2245.
+If you would like to receive more information regarding Title I and ESSA, please contact the executive director of finance and operations at 607-359-2245.